gbrlturing/WIP-TuringPracticalTest/readme.md

 This application was created for Turing candidates to test their coding skills.
 This codebase demonstrates a fully fledged backend application built with **ASP.NET Core** .
 It includes CRUD operations, authentication, routing, pagination, and more.

+# Follow Users Exercise
+### Description
+* As a Turing User, I would like to be able to follow/unfollow other users and view their profiles.

+### Requirements
+* Add an API to follow a user.
+* Add an API to unfollow a user.
+* Add an API to get a user profile.

+### Acceptance criteria
+* A user cannot follow/unfollow himself.
+* A user cannot follow an already follower.
+* A user should be able to unfollow a follower.
+* A user cannot unfollow user that he doesn't follow already.
+* A user can view others profiles.

 # Existing Features

 The following features already provided in this application: